fl101/awardfares-blog/_posts/2024-04-17-lufthansa-allegris-first-flight.md

 Travelers already booked on these flights will be automatically upgraded to the new Allegris cabin.
 According to Lufthansa's announcement, selecting your seat in Business Class is completely free for a limited time.

-Keep in mind that confirmation of whether a specific flight offers the Allegris experience will be available three weeks before departure.
+Remember that confirmation of whether a specific flight offers the Allegris experience will be available three weeks before departure.

 ## How to book the new Lufthansa Allegris with points or miles